samjmck/samjmck.com/content/blog/stateless-serverless-to-do-app/index.en.md

 - How does the user find their friend's UUID?
 - What if the user has never visited the app before and doesn't have a UUID?

 The first issue could be solved by using some kind of invitation system where the friend's UUID is retroactively added to the shared list.
-The second issue could maybe be fixed by creating the account before the accepting the invite through a link.These solutions would require a lot of extra code and would introduce a lot of complexities which we don't want.
+The second issue could maybe be fixed by creating the account before the accepting the invite through a link.
+These solutions would require a lot of extra code and would introduce a lot of complexities which we don't want.

 Thinking back to the previous section, we were able to move some of the work from the server to the client by using a JWT.
-The JWT gave us a way to store data in a stateless way, on the client, while ensuring that the data was verified (or signed) by the server.
+The JWT gave us a way to store data in a stateless way, on the client, while ensuring that the data is verified or signed by the server.
 We could do something similar for sharing lists.

-To fetch a list from the database, we only the need the list's UUID.
+To fetch a list from the database, we just need the list's UUID.
 When sharing the list with a friend, we would like to be able to choose whether the list should be just readable or also writable.
 In theory, we could send these two parameters (UUID and writable) in the URL to a friend and let the server fetch the list and depending on the writable parameter, also let the friend write the list.
 There are two problems with this approach:

 - A user could change the list UUID parameter and view a list they shouldn't have access to
 - A user could change the writable parameter and edit a list they couldn't be able to edit

 If we sign these two parameters, include the signature in the same URL and then check if the signature matches on the server, then we solve both issues.
-Now, if the user changes at least one of the parameters, the signature won't match and the list won't load (or be written to).
+Now, if the user changes at least one of the parameters, the signature won't match and the list won't load and won't be written to.

 This is what it now looks like for the user sharing the link to their list: